Tenancy Contracts & Registration in UAE

 What is this right?

-• Contract terms: The lease must clearly state the rent amount, payment schedule, duration, and responsibilities of both parties.
+• Contract terms: the lease has to state rent amount, payment schedule, duration, and the responsibilities of both sides clearly.
+Vague clauses get exploited.

-• Registration fees: The cost of Ejari or Tawtheeq registration is usually shared or paid by the tenant, unless the contract says otherwise.
+• Registration fees: usually paid or shared by the tenant, unless the contract says otherwise.

 When does it apply?